 CEQA compliance issues largely depend on local jurisdictions’ initiatives and, possibly, unique approach to CEQA compliance.
 It is in your company’s best interest to be well informed of local CEQA analyses and where that would put your cannabis business.

 Consider contacting business law experts to help you navigate your local business laws and determine your best options to proceed.
-Experts in the local cannabis industry can help you qualify for a CEQA exemption and the resources to determine your eligibility.
+California Cannabis business attorney can help you qualify for a CEQA exemption and the resources to determine your eligibility.

 Disclaimer: This article has been prepared and published for informational purposes only and is not offered, nor should be construed, as legal advice.